marioverhaeg/Verhaeg.IoT.Ditto/README.md

 DittoManager.Start(uri, username, password);
 ```

 DittoManager.Instance().Write(obj) accepts objects of the type "NewThing", part of the Ditto-API-2.cs file.
 The object is taken from the queue and updated to Ditto.
-The DittoManager is a singleton class that you need to start with the correct parameters: the Ditto URI, username, and password.

 Example:
 ```c#